knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 A password is unfortunately required to get the open/close state of the garage door and to fetch the doorid.
 I don't like it but that's the way it is.
 Sorry.

 ### can I do other things with my garage door?
-Well I can in code. :-P For example I can control the light.
-For now that code is not exposed in anyway.
+Well I can in code. 😜 For example I can control the light--that code is not exposed in anyway.
+It would have to be a seperate accessory.
+Too much work for a hobby.